Automated Invoice Parsing & EDI/XML Ingestion

 return []

-The semaphore is created once outside the loop so that concurrency is actually bounded across all concurrent batch tasks — a common mistake is recreating it per iteration, which removes the limit entirely.
+The semaphore is created once outside the loop so that concurrency is actually bounded across all concurrent batch tasks — a common mistake is recreating it per iteration, which removes the limit entirely and lets a large carrier drop exhaust database connections.

 EDI 210/810 Processing

 The EDI parser handles ASC X12 interchange standards, specifically the 210 (Motor Carrier Freight Details and Invoice) and 810 (Invoice) transaction sets.
 The parser extracts critical audit fields: SCAC, invoice number, PRO/BOL references, weight, class, accessorial codes, and total charges.
 Segment-level validation ensures mandatory elements (e.g., B302 for invoice number, B305 for total charge) are present before downstream routing.
-Detailed segment mapping and loop traversal logic are in EDI 210/810 Processing.
+Detailed segment mapping and loop traversal logic — including how to flatten the L5/L3/L1 line-item loops without state leakage — are covered in EDI 210/810 Processing.

 XML Freight Bill Ingestion

 Carrier XML submissions often embed proprietary namespaces, nested charge breakdowns, and non-standard date formats.
 The XML ingestion module uses lxml with iterparse() to stream large documents without loading them entirely into memory.
 Namespace stripping is applied deterministically to keep XPath queries stable across carrier schema updates.
 Schema validation against XSD files catches structural anomalies early, while currency fields are normalized to ISO 4217.
-Implementation patterns are in XML Freight Bill Ingestion.
+The full streaming-parse and flattening implementation, including conversion straight into analysis-ready tables, lives in XML Freight Bill Ingestion.

 PDF Invoice Parsing with Python

 Unstructured PDFs require layout-aware extraction.
 The pipeline uses pdfplumber for tabular freight bills, followed by regex-based field anchoring for line items and totals.
 When OCR is required for scanned documents, Tesseract is invoked with pre-processing (deskewing, binarization).
-Extraction confidence scores are calculated per field; invoices below a configurable threshold (default: 0.75) are routed to a manual review queue.
-See PDF Invoice Parsing with Python.
+Extraction confidence scores are calculated per field; invoices below a configurable threshold (default: 0.75) are routed to a manual review queue rather than passed downstream as if they were trustworthy.
+The end-to-end extraction recipe is in PDF Invoice Parsing with Python.

 from pydantic import BaseModel, Field, field_validator, ConfigDict